Phase Matching for Out-of-Distribution Generalization

 \section{Introduction}

-Convolutional Neural Networks (CNNs) have demonstrated exceptional performance on various visual tasks, assuming the typical independent and identically distributed (i.i.d.) setting for training and testing data~\cite{lecun2015deep,goodfellow2016deep}.
-However, in real-world scenarios, the CNNs often exhibit subpar performance due to the unknown distribution shifts, also known as domain shifts, between the training and testing data.
-Consequently, researchers have introduced Domain Generalization (DG)~\cite{muandet2013domain}, an approach that aims to enable machine learning models to generalize to unseen data distributions, attracting increasing attention in recent times.
+\IEEEPARstart{B}{y} assuming the typical independent and identically distributed (i.i.d.) setting for training and testing data\cite{lecun2015deep,goodfellow2016deep}, Deep Neural Networks (DNNs) have demonstrated exceptional performance on various visual tasks.
+However, in real-world scenarios, the DNNs often exhibit subpar performance due to the unknown distribution shifts, also known as domain shifts, between the training and testing data.
+Consequently, Domain Generalization (DG)\cite{muandet2013domain} has recently attracted increasing attention, an approach that aims to enable machine learning models to generalize to unseen data distributions.

-Mainstream Domain Generalization studies~\cite{arjovsky2019invariant,li2018domain,mahajan2021domain,ilse2020diva,peng2019domain,mahajan2021domain,lv2022causality} primarily focus on extracting invariant representations from source domains that can be effectively generalized to the target domain, which remains inaccessible during training.
-Another branch involves data augmentation~\cite{hendrycks2019augmix,yun2019cutmix,zhang2018mixup,huang2017arbitrary,nuriel2021permuted,zhou2021domain,li2022uncertainty}, a technique to simulate domain shifts or attacks without changing the label.
-Data augmentation can also be viewed as an approach to compel the network to extract invariant representations under various perturbations (\eg, flip, brightness, contrast, and style).
+Mainstream Domain Generalization studies \cite{arjovsky2019invariant,li2018domain,mahajan2021domain,ilse2020diva,peng2019domain,lv2022causality} primarily focus on extracting invariant representations from source domains that can be effectively generalized to the target domain, which remains inaccessible during training.
+Another branch involves data augmentation\cite{hendrycks2019augmix,yun2019cutmix,zhang2018mixup,huang2017arbitrary,nuriel2021permuted,zhou2021domain,li2022uncertainty}, a technique to simulate domain shifts or attacks without changing the label.
+Data augmentation can also be viewed as an approach to compel the network to extract invariant representations under various perturbations (\textit{e.g.}, flip, brightness, contrast, and style).